Nelson Velazquez Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals, including Nelson Velazquez and his .676 slugging percentage over his past 10 games, take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.
+Nelson Velazquez -- with a slugging percentage of .676 in his past 10 games, including four home runs -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the mound, on September 12 at 4:40 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Blue Jays.
+He had a hitless showing in his most recent game (0-for-1) against the Blue Jays.

 Nelson Velazquez Game Info & Props vs. the White Sox